Tanz0rz/haxe-fmod/docs/guides/components.md

     import haxefmod.heaps.FmodHeapsSetup;

     FmodHeapsSetup.init({liveUpdate: true});
     ```

+    `FmodHeapsSetup.preload(?settings, onReady, ?onFailed)` does the same and has FMOD ready before the first scene.
+It loads the default banks through `hxd.net.BinaryLoader` from the bank folder, hands them to the runtime, and calls `onReady` once FMOD is usable.
+On HTML5 the bank fetches and the FMOD module load run in parallel.
+On HashLink both are synchronous and `onReady` runs before `preload` returns. `onFailed` runs instead when a bank cannot be loaded, and the console names it.

+    ```haxe
+    import haxefmod.heaps.FmodHeapsSetup;

+    FmodHeapsSetup.preload({liveUpdate: true}, startGame, () -> trace("no audio"));
+    ```

     Heaps has no global volume control of its own, so the FMOD master bus is the volume.
 Wire your settings menu to `FmodManager.SetMasterVolume` and `SetMasterMute`.